-Syrian troops clear Bedouin fighters from Suwayda, declare end to clashes
+Syria clears fighters from Druze city of Suwayda, declares halt to clashes

 Analysis: PKK recalibrates from armed struggle to politics in Turkiye

-Shortly before the government claim, there were reports of machine-gun fire in the city of Suwayda as well as mortar shelling in nearby villages.
+Shortly before the government’s claim, there were reports of machinegun fire in the city of Suwayda as well as mortar shelling in nearby villages.

 There were no immediate reports of casualties.

-Nour al-Din Baba, a spokesman for the Syrian interior ministry, said in a statement carried by the official Sana news agency that the fighting ended “following intensive efforts” to implement the ceasefire agreement and the deployment of government forces in the northern and western areas of Suwayda province.
+Nour al-Din Baba, a spokesman for the Syrian Ministry of Interior, said in a statement carried by the official Sana news agency that the fighting ended “following intensive efforts” to implement the ceasefire agreement and the deployment of government forces in the northern and western areas of Suwayda province.

 He said the city of Suwayda has now been “cleared of all tribal fighters, and clashes within the city’s neighbourhoods have been brought to a halt”.